ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 ### Observation

-WHOIS records confirm that **messaggerocuccino.it** is a registered and publicly resolvable domain.
+WHOIS records were collected for the Return-Path domain to determine its registration status and ownership information.

-Although the domain is legitimately registered, registration alone does not establish trustworthiness.
+Although the domain is publicly registered, registration alone does not establish legitimacy.
 Threat actors frequently register or abuse domains that appear legitimate to support phishing operations.

-The Return-Path domain should therefore be evaluated together with the routing analysis, authentication results, and sender analysis rather than in isolation.
+The Return-Path domain should therefore be evaluated together with the routing analysis, authentication results, and sender analysis.

 ---